jaxio/jaxio.github.com/documentation/celerio/configuration-file.md

 -----------------------

-The main Celerio configuration file is by convention located under `${basedir}/src/main/config/maven-celerio-plugin/maven-celerio-plugin.xml` The bootstrap goal creates one that you can customize.
-This configuration file must respect the `celerio.xsd` schema.
+The main Celerio configuration file is by convention located under `${basedir}/src/main/config/maven-celerio-plugin/maven-celerio-plugin.xml`.

-Please refer to ? for a complete XSD reference.
+This configuration file must respect the `celerio.xsd` schema present in the same directory.

+> *Note*: The bootstrap goal creates a configuration file that can be used as a starting point.

 Splitting the `entityConfigs` tag
 ---------------------------------